Svenska | English

 Ursa members first designed and developed a portable planetarium in 1984.
 Its plastic dome is six meters in diameter and over four meters high, and it can accommodate about 20 people during presentations.
 Two kinds of projectors are available: they can present the starry sky, Sun, Moon, planets and twilight.
 Slides can also be projected onto the dome.
 The planetarium has been exhibited at fairs, and many schools in southern Finland have used the planetarium for an entire day or more.
 Ursa also has two Star Lab planetariums available for schools to rent at a modest cost.

-Lectures, Courses and Happenings
+Lectures, Courses and Events

 The work of Ursa has included public lectures for several decades.
-From September to May, monthly lectures are open for anyone interested.
-There are no fees.
+During spring and autumn months, three to five lectures are held.
+They are open for anyone interested, free of charge.
 Lecturers include both professional astronomers and experienced amateurs.
 Topics include the results of new studies, fundamentals of astronomy, or current events in the sky.
-Ursa also arranges several courses annually on evenings or weekends.
-One of the most popular courses discusses how to use telescopes.
+The lectures are in Finnish.

 Since 1987, Cygnus Summer Meetings have been held each year for active amateurs.
 This is generally a four-day long event, and includes meetings of Ursa sections, photo contests, discussions, observations, and telescope making.

-For several years the Astronomy Day in winter or autumn has also been held, when many associations arrange astronomical programs for less-experienced amateurs and other interested persons.
-These events include lectures, exhibitions, slide and video shows, star shows without fees, etc. Ursa maintains contact with all amateurs' associations in Finland.
-A database of associations is updated frequently.
+For several years the Astronomy Day in winter or autumn has also been held, when many associations arrange astronomical programs for less-experienced amateurs or interested laymen.
+These events include lectures, exhibitions, slide and video shows, star shows without fees, etc.

 Activities for Young People